dtr-org/unit-e/doc/developer-notes.md

   - *Rationale*: Shorter and simpler header files are easier to read, and reduce compile time

-- Use only the lowercase alphanumerics (`a-z0-9`), underscore (`_`) and hyphen (`-`) in source code filenames.

-  - *Rationale*: `grep`:ing and auto-completing filenames is easier when using a consistent naming pattern.
-Potential problems when building on case-insensitive filesystems are avoided when using only lowercase characters in source code filenames.

 - Every `.cpp` and `.h` file should `#include` every header file it directly uses classes, functions or other definitions from, even if those headers are already included indirectly through other headers.
+One exception is that a `.cpp` file does not need to re-include the includes already included in its corresponding `.h` file.

   - *Rationale*: Excluding headers because they are already indirectly included results in compilation failures when those indirect dependencies change.
 Furthermore, it obscures what the real code